-Turing’s AI Matching Engine evaluates the results of the MCQ tests and coding challenges to analyze developers’ skills, expertise and work experience.
+We use a combination of automated tests and an AI Matching Engine to match qualified talents with remote jobs.
+Turing’s AI Matching Engine evaluates the results of the MCQ tests and coding challenges to analyze talents’ skills, expertise, and work experience.
 After that, it identifies the best jobs for each candidate based on their talent, availability, and location.

 Turing’s vetting process consists of four steps: